M.P. Evans Group plc

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting mentions using integrated pest management to control pests on its plantation by planting beneficial host plants alongside estate roads to attract predators (insects) of leaf pests.
-The predators feed on leaf pest larvae thus reducing the need for chemical spraying.
-Where possible, barn owls are bred and introduced to control rats, minimising the need for chemical baits.
-However, this information is from 2019 and is now over two years old.
+The company's reporting states it uses integrated pest management to control pests on its plantations, where beneficial host plants are planted alongside estate roads to attract predators (insects) of leaf pests.
+The predators feed on leaf pest larvae, thus reducing the need for chemical spraying.

 -